inikishev/torchzero-old/README.md

 ## Derivative-free optimization methods
 The `optim` submodule implements some derivative-free optimization methods in a form of pytorch optimizers that fully support the pytorch optimizer API, including random search, shrinking random search, grid search, sequential search, random walk, second order random walk.
 There is also swarm of optimizer which supports both gradient based and gradient free optimizers.
 I don't really want to do docs yet but they should be straightforward to use.
 I haven't tested their performance much but that is the goal.
 You can also check the [notebooks](https://github.com/qq-me/torchzero/tree/main/notebooks/algos) for some visualizations.

+Available standalone optimizers:
+- GridSearch - tries all possible combinations of parameters
+- SequentialSearch - iteratively tries all possible values of each parameter sequentially
+- RandomSearch - tries random parameters
+- RandomWalk - 1st order random walk generates random petrubation to parameters and saves it if loss decreases.
+Higher order random walks generate petrubations to higher order directions
+- SPSA - simultaneous perturbation stochastic approximation, also uses random petrubations but in a different way from random walk.

+Gradient approximators, that approximate gradients for gradient based optimizers:
+- RandomGrad - generate a random petrubation to model parameters and reevaluate the loss, if it increases, set gradient to petrubation, otherwise set gradient to minus petrubation
+- SPSA - can also work as gradient approximator

+Optimizer wrappers:
+- UpdateToGrad - converts optimizer update into a gradient, so you can use any gradient-free optimizer as gradient approximator, or combine gradient-based optimizers
+- GradientChain - chains optimizers using UpdateToGrad
+- SwarmOfOptimizers - a swarm of optimizers, can function as a genetic algorithm or as a particle optimization algorithm depending on parameters
+- OptimizerAverage - averages the updates of given optimizers.